miguelgrinberg/Flask-PageDown/README.md

     </body>
     </html>

 The Javascript classes are imported from a CDN, there are no static files that need to be served by the application.
+If the request is secure then the Javascript files are imported from an https:// URL to match.

 To help adding specific CSS styling the `<textarea>` element has class `flask-pagedown-input` and the preview `<div>` has class `flask-pagedown-preview`.